International Rescue Committee

 Colombia hosts the largest population of vulnerable Venezuelans worldwide.
 The arrival of more than 300,000 Venezuelan children has strained Colombia’s already overstretched educational systems, resulting in increased xenophobic behaviors that expose migrant Venezuelan children to bullying, violence and victimization in school.
 Outside of school, children also face community violence and limited access to basic resources.
 These issues make it even more challenging for caregivers to support children, leading to further problems such as intrafamilial abuse and family separation.
 COVID-19 exacerbates the violence that migrant Venezuelan children face in educational, community and family settings.

-Also, IRC’s Turn Digital Platform promotes safety in the home.
-It provides WhatsApp support groups and online resources for parents, making activities COVID-19 safe.
+Also, IRC’s "Turn" Digital Platform promotes safety in the home.
+IRC is providing WhatsApp support groups and online resources for parents, making activities COVID-19 safe.
 These resources teach caregivers skills to establish positive and supportive relationships with their children.
-Parents who do not have internet access can participate by purchasing credit through phone cards.
+Parents who do not have internet access are participating by purchasing credit through phone cards.
 To promote safety within the community, IRC is undertaking an analysis of community risks that children face to implement action plans to address risks and empower communities.
-The project also ensures children gain access to resources through the wider child protection network.
+The project is also ensuring children gain access to resources through the wider child protection network.

 Focus Areas and Impact